serdbay/Prosper-Loan-Data-Analysis/README.md

 - Python 3.10.5

 ## Setup
-Before proceeding this project you need to download "Prosper Loan Data" from this url "https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv" and then you need to download the "Prosper Loan Data-Variable Definitions" provided in our project dataset.
+Before proceeding this project you need to download "Prosper Loan Data" from this url "https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv" file and then you need to download the "Prosper Loan Data-Variable Definitions.csv" file provided in our project dataset.

 ## Usage
 If you want a project template based on univariate, bivariate and multivariate plots this project would be very remarkable for you.